jkitsao/kitsao-blog/content/posts/Why-tailwindcss-is-an-awesome-library.md

 ### **#Center**

-In Tailwindcss we would add the  **justify-center** property  to parent element to position items to the center of the container's main axis:
+Using Tailwindcss we would add the  **justify-center** property  to parent element to position items to the center of the container's main axis:

 ```Html
 <div class="flex justify-center ...">